Elizabeth's Kitchen Diary

 1. Heat sunflower oil in a large, heavy-based pan or a karahi if you have one.
 Toast the cumin seeds in the hot oil for 10-20 seconds.

-2. Add 2 thinly sliced onions, the garlic, ginger and salt.
+2. Add 2 thinly sliced onions, garlic, ginger and salt.
 Saute until the onion begins to soften.

 3. Add the bone-in lamb shoulder and brown all over.